-Revenue Changes in the FY 2017 Budget
+Revenue Changes in the Mayor's Proposal

-The FY 2017budget extends two taxes on hospitals adopted in 2016 and includes several modest policy changes to increase revenue in FY 2017.
+The mayor's proposed budget extends two taxes on hospitals adopted in 2016 and includes several modest policy changes to increase revenue in FY 2017.
 See Table 1.

 Hospital Fees to Pay for Medicaid Services Extended for an Additional Year: The FY 2017 budget continues two taxes on hospitals, based on hospital revenues for in-patient and out-patient services, that were adopted in 2016 on a one-year basis.
 The taxes will be used to maintain Medicaid's 2016 hospital reimbursement rates for services for the District's "fee-for-service" beneficiaries, those not in the city's managed care program, who largely are elderly residents and residents with disabilities or chronic conditions.
-The District currently reimburses hospitals for 98 percent of the costs for inpatient services, far above the national average of 87 percent.
+The District currently reimburses hospitals for 98 percent of the costs for in-patient services, far above the national average of 87 percent.
 Without a continuation of this tax, reimbursement rates would likely have been cut.